svangordon/atlas-v2/_episodes/05-training-data.md

 One of the surprising things we learned while making the Atlas V2 dataset was that the classification was more accurate when we trained many classifiers on small areas of the region.
 It's sort of like how you're better able to recognize your friends than strangers because you see your friends more often.
 When we produced the Atlas V2 dataset, we split the Sahel region into a grid of 0.5° squares, and did the training and classification process separately for each zone.
 Doing the classification on smaller zones also helps avoid timeouts or out-of-memory errors.

 To generate the training zones, we use a little trick that we'll use a few times.
-We're going to create an raster of random values at the scale that we want, and then we will reduce that raster to an collection of vectors.
+We're going to create an raster of random values at the scale and projection that we want, and then we will reduce that raster to an collection of vectors.

 We need a geometry to use to bound our classification zones.
 Let's use just draw a point on the map.
 We'll make the zones 56000m square, which is roughly 0.5 degrees.
 ~~~
-var classificationArea = /* color: #d63000 */ee.Geometry.Point([-12.392578125, 12.399002919688813]);
+var classificationArea = ee.Geometry.Point([-12.392578125, 12.399002919688813]);
 var zoneSize = 55000
 ~~~
 {:. .source .language-javascript}